 An FDA-approved, reversible alternative to LASIK

 Berkeley Eye Center is proud to offer a variety of state-of-the-art vision correction treatments.
-In addition to LASIK, they specialize in the implantation of Visian implantable collamer lenses (ICLs).
+In addition to LASIK, they specialize in the implantation of the EVO Implantable Collamer lens.
+(ICLs).
 Berkeley Eye Center has helped ICL patients achieve excellent vision through this procedure.
-Their reputation as a team of highly talented, experienced Visian ICL surgeons attracts patients throughout Texas including Katy, Kingwood, The Woodlands, Corpus Christi and the greater Houston metroplex.
+Their reputation as a team of highly talented, experienced ICL surgeons attracts patients throughout Texas including Katy, Kingwood, The Woodlands, Corpus Christi and the greater Houston metroplex.

 The typical ICL candidate learns about the procedure and their eligibility when they come in for a free LASIK consultation and learn that they are not a candidate for LASIK.
 If ICL eye surgery is a better alternative for you, then information on the ICL will be presented to you at that time.
 Our goal at Berkeley Eye Center is to offer you the procedure that will be the best option for your particular age, prescription, medical condition and the visual outcome you desire.

 The vast majority of our patients qualify for LASIK, PRK or the EVO ICL procedure.
 At your free consultation, we will discuss how each procedure relates to your specific visual condition and your personal goals.
 It is an exciting time in refractive surgery with new options becoming available every day.